francescoo22/masters-thesis/chapters/4-Annotations-Kotlin.typ

 As introduced in @cap:smart-cast, smart casts are an important feature in Kotlin that allow developers to avoid using explicit cast operators under certain conditions.
 However, the compiler can only perform a smart cast if it can guarantee that the cast will always be safe @KotlinSpec.
 This guarantee relies on the concept of stability: a variable is considered stable if it cannot change after being checked, allowing the compiler to safely assume its type throughout a block of code.
-Since Kotlin is a concurrent language, the compiler cannot perform smart casts when dealing with mutable properties.
+Since Kotlin allows for concurrent execution, the compiler cannot perform smart casts when dealing with mutable properties.
 The reason is that after checking the type of a mutable property, another function running concurrently may access the same reference and change its value. @smart-cast-error, shows that after checking that `a.valProperty` is not `null`, the compiler can smart cast it from `Int?` to `Int`.
 However, the same operation is not possible for `a.varProperty` because, immediately after checking that it is not `null`, another function running concurrently might set it to `null`.
 Guarantees on the uniqueness of references can enable the compiler to perform more exhaustive analysis for smart casts.
 When a reference is unique, the uniqueness system ensures that there are no accessible aliases to that reference, meaning it is impossible for a concurrently running function to modify its value. @smart-cast-unique shows the same example as before, but with the function parameter being unique.
 Since `a` is unique, it is completely safe to smart cast `a.varProperty` from `Int?` to `Int` after verifying that it is not null.

 #figure(